Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game6_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The 'Fake' clues are excellent at misdirecting towards 'Biography' and 'War' respectively.
-The first clue strongly points to 'Biography' by focusing on a single individual's life and impact.
-The second clue strongly points to 'War' and 'Biography' by emphasizing factual documentation of events and people, while completely avoiding the imaginative storytelling aspect of 'Historical Fiction'.
-They are plausible and avoid any overlap with the correct answer.
+These clues are designed to strongly mislead.
+The first and third clues ('The story centers on a single individual's life...' and 'A detailed account of an individual's life...') are perfect misdirections for 'Biography.'
+The second clue ('This is a non-fiction account focusing on military conflicts...') is a direct and accurate description of 'War,' making it a very strong misdirection away from 'Historical Fiction.'
+They completely avoid any connection to the correct answer.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices